Tourist Visa in Thailand

 Employment

-Whether you intend to work for an employer or starting a business, the Non-Immigrant B Visas are for foreign nationals interested in working, starting a business or investing in Thailand.
+Whether you intend to work for an employer or start a business, the Non-Immigrant B Visas are for foreign nationals interested in working, starting a business or investing in Thailand.
 Annual extensions of your permission of stay granted on entry are available at local Immigration offices.
 Work permits are also required to work legally in Thailand.

 Education/Study

-If you want to study, participate in projects, seminars, internships, or attend training courses you should start with the Non Immigrant Education Visa from your Thai Embassy.
-90 day extensions of your permission of stay granted on entry are available at the local Immigration
+If you want to study, participate in projects, seminars, internships, or attend training courses you should start with the Non-Immigrant Education Visa from your Thai Embassy.
+90-day extensions of your permission of stay granted on entry are available at the local Immigration

 offices.